 When Should You Follow Up Your Job Application?

 Applying for jobs and hearing nothing back, though extremely frustrating, is not exactly uncommon in this highly competitive job market we currently live in.
 Should you follow up your job application?
-Should you chase the recruiter/interviewer for feedback and if so, at what stage?
+Should you chase the recruiter or interviewer for feedback and, if so, at what stage?

 After sending your application

 Not hearing back from the company after sending your application is extremely frustrating.
 Should you send a follow up email asking if they received your application?
 No. Firstly, it’s almost certain that the company DID receive your application, (for peace of mind, look out for confirmation emails after applying), and so badgering them is not going to reflect well in your direction.
 Secondly, the application process can sometimes take a long time so it’s important to be patient when waiting on the next step.
 If you have been successful then the employer will certainly contact you, no amount of emailing is going to influence their decision.

 The time after attending an interview can be a very anxious time.
 You find yourself obsessively checking your inbox for any updates and jumping anytime you hear the phone ring.
 However, once again it is important to remember to let the employer contact you, and not the other way around.
 Nonetheless, some people do believe it is beneficial to send a post-interview thank you letter.